ViacomInc/data-point/packages/data-point/README.md

 ### <a name="adding-entity-types">Adding new Entity types</a>

-You can add custom Entity types when creating a DataPoint instance with [DataPoint.create](#api-data-point-create); you can also add them later with [dataPoint.addEntityType](#data-point-add-entity-type) and/or [dataPoint.addEntityTypes](#data-point-add-entity-types).
+You can register custom Entity types when creating a DataPoint instance with [DataPoint.create](#api-data-point-create); you can also register them later with [dataPoint.addEntityType](#data-point-add-entity-type) and/or [dataPoint.addEntityTypes](#data-point-add-entity-types).

 #### <a name="data-point-add-entity-types">dataPoint.addEntityType</a>